noelsimbolon/proximate/README.md

     ```shell
     python src/main.py
     ```
-6. Follow further instructions provided by the program
+6. Input the number of points and the number of dimensions
+7. Click <kbd>Start</kbd>

 ## Author